I started drawing at very early age. I might have been 1,5 or 2; I don't recall exactly.

 I felt ecstatic I finally found an ultimate way to express something that seemed inexpressible.

 At 1st my works were quite simple.
-Later they became more elaborate and complex.
+Later they became elaborate and multifarious.

 As the time went by I decided to gain a little more control over the creative process.
-Every time I drew, I thought of a subject to concentrate on.
-And later, when answers were needed to a life question, I asked a question and then drew the answer.
+Every time I drew, I focused a subject and, through drawing, processed my feelings and thoughts about it.
+Later, when I needed answers to a life question, I asked a question and then painted the answer (which was a form of meditation or intuitive pondering about the future.)

 A few years ago I started feeling limited by the direction I chose.
 In addition to that, or maybe even for that reason, the process of following the lines on paper became more overwhelming than satisfying.